 - Be sensitive to the way in which ethical complexities and controversies arise as a result of the multiple aspects of the context of research theory and practice

-- Be able to describe and critically analyse some of the ethically controversial and complex aspects of health research
+- Describe and critically analyse some of the ethically controversial and complex aspects of health research

 - Describe and critically analyse the ethical issues arising from the research context